-We follow the Government Guidance of November 2019 -school/college-and-college- security and have a site security policy in place, which is known by staff and is overseen by the Head Teacher.
+We follow the Government Guidance of November 2019 -school -and-college-security and have a site security policy in place, which is known by staff and is over seen by the Head Teacher.

-When leasing the building we ensure we follow the guidance outlined in KCSIE2023 and check the safeguarding policies and processes of those involved.
+When leasing the building we ensure we follow the guidance outline in KCSIE2024 and check the safeguarding policies and processes of those involved.